elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 * It is definitely worthwhile to set aside an entire room, cleared of anything except the printer parts, then carefully lay out the parts before beginning assembly.

 ### Notes on Clearing Customs
 * The printer components are made all over the world and shipped from Hong Kong to the United States.
-In our case, the shipment was held up in Alaska until we submitted a [CF5106](https://www.cbp.gov/document/forms/form-5106-importer-id-input-record),
+In our case, the shipment was held up in Alaska until we submitted a [CF5106](https://www.cbp.gov/document/forms/form-5106-importer-id-input-record), which
-  * which is a form under the authority of the Department of Homeland Security, Customs and Border Protection;
+  * is a form under the authority of the Department of Homeland Security, Customs and Border Protection;
-  * which registers the business as an importer, requiring very simple information, e.g.
+  * registers the business as an importer, requiring very simple information, e.g.
     * Company Name;
     * Company EIN;
     * Company Headquarters Address;